-No, kratom is not an opiate.
+No, kratom is not an opioid or opiate.
 Commercialized kratom is a derivative of a plant found in Southeast Asia.
-Traditionally used to elevate mood and energy, this medicinal plant also interacts with opioid receptors and has the potential for abuse similar to that of opiates.
+Traditionally used to elevate mood and energy, this medicinal plant also interacts with opioid receptors and has the potential for abuse similar to that of opioids and opiates.

 While kratom is not chemically identical to opiates originating from the poppy plant, two compounds found within Kratom, mitragynine and 7-α-hydroxymitragynine, interact with opioid receptors in the brain, which has led the FDA to designate kratom as an opioid.
 The interaction creates opioid-like effects, such as decreased pain, sedation, euphoria and can lead to both an increase in tolerance and the potential for withdrawal symptoms.